atreyasha/spp-explainability/docs/develop.md

         2.  make abstract more specific in terms of \"highly performant\"

-        3.  sub-word embeddings are both useful for performance and explainability

-        4.  fix absolute terms such as \"automated reasoning\", or quote directly from paper
+        3.  fix absolute terms such as \"automated reasoning\", or quote directly from paper

-        5.  re-consider reference to Transformers for dynamic sub-word level word-embeddings
+        4.  re-consider reference to Transformers for dynamic sub-word level word-embeddings

-        6.  improve capitalization with braces in bibtex file
+        5.  improve capitalization with braces in bibtex file

     2. Concept-related feedback